 - Travel Tips

 - Fodor's Choice

-It's hard not to like Sitka, with its eclectic blend of Native Alaskan, Russian, and American history and its dramatic and beautiful open-ocean setting.
+It's hard not to like Sitka, with its eclectic blend of Alaska Native, Russian, and American history and its dramatic and beautiful open-ocean setting.
 This is one of the best Inside Passage towns to explore on foot, with such sights as St. Michael's Cathedral, Sheldon Jackson Museum, Castle Hill, Sitka National Historical Park, and the Alaska Raptor Center topping the town's must-see list.